ea-tel/detel-book/_chapters/chapters/sys-lit-review.md

 ## Introduction
 This chapter present a summary of the methodoloy to conduct a systematic literature review.
 First, the difference between literature review and systematic literature review is presented.
 This is followed by a definition of systematic literature review and a glossary of relevant terms.
 Finally, the phases for conducting a systematic literature review are presented as a guide.
+Below is an interactive widget with the learning goals of this chapter.
+This tool allows the reader to visualize not only the learning goals but also his or her own estimation (in percent) of the achievement.

 <div id="treemap-detel"></div>